- pvt-cupcake likes this

 Unity and loyalty do not depend on absolute homogeneity.
 Maybe it's the American obsession with race that makes it so difficult for us as a nation to get rid of fear our that difference implies, even guarantees, animosity and opposition.
 But denial of difference is not the road to harmony.
 It is the road only to a kind of false unity that is so fragile it will splinter at a touch.
 (Hine & Thompson, p.
 316, 2009)

-With inspiration from Confucius, Siddhartha Gautama, Ryuko Kubota, Angel Lin, Noam Chomsky, Paulo Freire, bell hooks, Peggy McIntosh, Clifford Geertz, Mari Matsuda, Frederick Douglas, Linda Alcoff, Keith Stanovich, Gayatri Chakravorty Spivak, Gilles Deleuze, Antonio Gramsci, Jacques Derrida, Jean-François Lyotard, and more.
+With inspiration from Confucius, Siddhartha Gautama, Ryuko Kubota, Angel Lin, Noam Chomsky, Paulo Freire, bell hooks, Peggy McIntosh, Clifford Geertz, Mari Matsuda, Frederick Douglas, Linda Alcoff, Keith Stanovich, Gayatri Chakravorty Spivak, Gilles Deleuze, Antonio Gramsci, Jacques Derrida, Jean-François Lyotard, Paul Pangaro, Master Cheng Yen, Guanyin (Goddess of Mercy), blink dogs, Tazmanian devils, and more.